Agroecology: farming and nature hand in hand

 Bake a cake or run a race

-Using the Wonderful fundraising platform, we invite you, our members, to dedicate your next marathon race, swimathon, bake sale, sponsored silence to the Ecological Land Trust and help us fund the vital conservation work on our farm land.
-Get in touch with our fundraiser Mary on email@example.com if you have an idea you need help with or want to find out more.
+We invite you, our members, to dedicate your next marathon race, swimathon, bake sale, sponsored silence to the Ecological Land Trust and help us fund the vital conservation work on our farm land.
+Get in touch with our fundraiser Cathy at firstname.lastname@example.org if you have an idea you need help with or want to find out more.

 The objectives of the charitable trust are to support sustainable development in England and Wales, specifically the preservation, conservation and protection of the environment.
 You can view the Ecological Land Trust's annual returns to the Charity Commission here.